LIT-Protocol/docs/versioned_docs/version-2.0/LitActions/intro.md

 ## Features

-1. [Blockchain Agnostic](../resources/supportedChains#programmable-key-pairs): Lit Actions can be used to write data to blockchains using PKPs
+1. [Blockchain Agnostic](../resources/supportedChains#programmable-key-pairs): Lit Actions can be used to write data to blockchains using PKPs.
-2. Immutable: Once a Lit Action has been published, it cannot be modified
+2. Immutable: Once a Lit Action has been published, it cannot be modified.
-3. Atomicity: Using [Mint/Grant/Burn](../LitActions/mintGrantBurn), you can atomically link a PKP to an authorized set of Lit Actions.
-This method guarantees that a particular PKP can only ever be used to sign data from within the approved set
+3. Atomicity: Using Mint/Grant/Burn, you can atomically link a PKP to an authorized set of Lit Actions.
+This method guarantees that a particular PKP can only ever be used to sign data from within the approved set.
-4. Off-Chain Compatibility: Lit Actions can pull in data from [off-chain sources](../LitActions/workingWithActions/usingFetch) natively, without requiring the use of a third party oracle
+4. Off-Chain Compatibility: Lit Actions can pull in data from [off-chain sources](../LitActions/workingWithActions/usingFetch) natively, without requiring the use of a third party oracle.

 ## Examples and Use Cases